jasmith188/ReadmeGenerator/readme2.md

-# Readme Generator
+# README Generator

 ## Description
-this is a readme that you can use
+this is a README you can use for a project

 ## Table of Contents (Optional)